hchmr/bittle/README.md

 [![CI](https://github.com/hchmr/bittle/actions/workflows/ci.yml/badge.svg)](https://github.com/hchmr/bittle/actions/workflows/ci.yml)

-Bittle is a minimalist programming language inspired by C, designed for simplicity and expressiveness.
+Bittle is a simple programming language inspired by C, designed for simplicity and expressiveness.
 It's a hobby project that serves as a playground for exploring programming language design and implementation.
-The goal is to create a language that's as simple as C but more fun, while also providing a platform to learn about compiler techniques and language tooling.
+The goal of this project is to create a language that's simple like C but more fun, while also providing a platform to learn about compiler techniques and language tooling.

 ## Feature overview